Canon A1 Film Camera Review

 Canon A1 front view

 Here you can see the classic FD mount.
 The grip on the left can be removed with a coin to give access to the battery compartment.
 The A1 uses a PX28L 6V battery.
-Unlike digital cameras whose batteries need to be charged daily, the battery on the A1 lasted forever because most functions on the camera were mechanical and the electrical parts used very little power.
+Unlike digital cameras whose batteries need to be charged almost daily, the battery on the A1 lasts for years because most functions on the camera are mechanical and the electrical parts use very little power.